 When creating blends, only work with a small amount of oil at a time.
-I'm talking mere drops of oil here.
-You don't want to mix up 1 oz. of a blend right away, dislike the result, and end up wasting all of that precious oil.
+Once you create something nice, you can mix a larger batch later.
+You don't want to make 1 oz. right away, dislike the result, and end up wasting all of that precious oil.

 I like to start by formulating with 10 drops.
 This amount is easy to work with as parts and converts nicely for figuring percents:

 10 drops = 10 parts = 100% of the test blend